The Mysterious Means Test

 History Behind the Means Test

 There is no question that some debtors really should be in a Chapter 13 plan because they can afford to pay some of their debt back.
-It also helps folks who are behind on car or mortgage loans, who would like to keep the property.
+It also helps folks who are behind on car (you can put the entire loan into you bankruptcy) or mortgage loans that are in foreclosure and they want to keep the property.
 But for many others the mean test is just an unavoidable nuisance.
-You should understand how the means test works so that you are certain the advice you receive from your lawyer is sound.
+You should understand how the means test works so that you are certain the advice you receive from any lawyer is sound.

 The Means Test – It’s All About the Numbers

 In short, the way the means test works is you have to begin by taking the average gross income over the previous 6 months.
 (That includes both spouses incomes if filing jointly).
-Because CMI is an average, the resulting number may be more or less than your actual current income.
-So for example, an unemployed debtor may still have a relatively high CMI, if the unemployment was very recent.
+Because CMI (current monthly income) is an average, the resulting number may be more or less than your actual current income.
+So for example, an unemployed debtor may still have a relatively high CMI if the unemployment was very recent.
 Likewise, if you received little income for several of these months but now have a steady salary, your CMI may be lower than your current income.
-For that reason your attorney may offer the following advice: If your income is going down wait to file, but if your income may be going up you should file now.
+For that reason your attorney may offer the following advice: If your income is going down wait to file, but if your income may be going up you should file as soon as possible.

 Seniors Get Some Breaks As It Should BE

-** Note: Senior citizens with SSI and individuals on SS Disability should be aware that Social Security income does not count towards your CMI and should not be include in your calculations.
+** Note: Senior citizens with SSI and individuals on SS Disability should be aware that Social Security income does not count towards your CMI and should not be include in your calculations, however, it does count toward your budget and excess income analysis.

 If you want to play around with the means test it is on the US Bankruptcy website, but to be honest you should seek counsel before relying on your own analysis of the means test because it is not exactly as it seems.
-There are some ways to take deductions through schedule D that you may never understand.
+There are some ways to take deductions through schedule D that you would not be able to ascertain just from plugging number in to the example means test.
+Curious try it here.